-Carry forward allows you to use unused annual allowance from previous years to make extra contributions from time to time.
-There are rules to follow, one being that an individual may not make a contribution using carry forward that exceeds their annual earnings.
+“Carry forward” allows you to use unused annual allowance from previous years, so remember to make the most of this.
+There are rules to follow, one being that an individual must have fully used their current tax year annual allowance first.
+Another is that to benefit from tax relief you may not make a contribution using carry forward that exceeds your annual earnings.

 You can take unused allowance from the three preceding years and add it to your allowance for the current year.
-So, for 2016/17 you can take unused allowance from 2013/14 onwards.
+So, for 2017/18 you can take unused allowance from 2014/15 onwards.

-A special arrangement existed in the 2015/16 tax year that meant a higher annual allowance was in place – potentially as high as £80,000 – as a transitional measure.
+The Annual Allowance since 2014/15 has been set at £40,000.
+However, a special arrangement existed in the 2015/16 tax year that meant a higher annual allowance was in place – potentially as high as £80,000 – as a transitional measure.
 There’s more detail in our carry forward guide.

+Carry forward is arguably more valuable to higher earners now more than ever, due to the “tapered annual allowance” that came into effect in 2016/17, which reduced the total amount higher earners can contribute to a pension.
 Your annual allowance could be reduced if your “adjusted” income is more than £150,000 a year and your “threshold” income is more than £110,000 a year.

-There are specific rules on exactly what’s included in each figures.
-In broad terms, threshold income includes your income from all sources minus pension contributions you’ve made, while adjusted income is all your taxable income plus including pension contributions from both you and your employer.
-You can read more on exactly how these figures are calculated in our guide.
+There are specific rules on exactly what’s included in each figure.
+In broad terms, threshold income includes your income from all sources minus pension contributions you’ve made, while adjusted income is all your taxable income plus pension contributions from net pay and those by your employer.

 Ed joined Fidelity in 2016 following a 13-year career in newspaper journalism, most recently as investment editor at The Daily Telegraph.
 He was previously news editor and personal finance editor for Thisismoney.co.uk, the money channel for Mail Online and has contributed articles to the Daily Mail.